lifemapper/lmsyft/README.md

 * Resolver: https://localhost/resolve/
 * Broker: http://localhost/broker/ (and api/v1/address, api/v1/name, api/v1/occ ...)

-For local testing in a development environment, tests in the lm_tests directory require the lmtest module available at https://github.com/lifemapper/lmtest.
+For local testing in a development environment, tests in the tests directory require the lmtest module available at https://github.com/lifemapper/lmtest.

+Environment variables set in the Docker containers from the .env.conf file are necessary to test containers from the host machine.

+Temp: Added these files to the local virtual python environment through the bin/activate script there.

 **Specify Network** homepage is now available at https://localhost/ and http://localhost.